dbring/dbring/README.md

 Software Engineer
 -----------------

-I'm a self-taught software engineer with a passion for solving interesting and challenging problems, building apps, and learning about new web technologies.
+I'm a software engineer with a passion for solving interesting and challenging problems, building apps, and learning about new web technologies.

 * 🌍  I'm based in Vancouver, BC
 * 🖥️  See my portfolio at [My Portfolio](http://deanbring.com)